 Certification - be it life coaching or other fields - most often means “authorized provider.”
 Individuals, agencies, programs, and organizations acquire certifications to demonstrate they've been credentialed through an outside process in order to provide specific services.

-In the field of life coaching, pursuing a certification allows you to yourself a “certified life coach” rather than simply going by “life coach” as a business title.
+In the field of life coaching, pursuing a certification allows you to call yourself a “certified life coach” rather than simply going by “life coach” as a business title.
 To be clear: you cannot call yourself certified if you’re not.
 This is akin to getting a college degree - you can’t say you’re a licensed nurse if you earned a nursing degree but don’t have a license to practice.

 With life coaching, there's no single organization that certifies all coaches.
 It's offered by the organization you train with, and each has their own standards.
 If you graduate from Lumia Coaching, then you’re “certified” by our organization as a life coach -- we vouch that you completed your training and met our graduation requirements.